GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 <sec:rl:intro:core_notions>

 #acr("RL") encompasses various techniques for solving stochastic sequential decision problems.
-This framework leverages trial-and-error learning by making an agent evolve in its environment while rewarding it according to its performance.
+It leverages trial-and-error learning by making an agent evolve in its environment while rewarding it according to its performance.
 This feedback loop constitutes the reinforcement aspect and permits the agent to self-improve.
 At each time step $t$, the agent observes the current state $s_t$ of the environment.
 It then has to select an action so as to maximize the future accumulated rewards.